Genivia/RE-flex/doc/index.md

   `\Aφ`     | matches `φ` at the start of input
   `φ\z`     | matches `φ` at the end of input

-Anchors in lexer specifications require context, meaning that `φ` cannot be empty.
-Note that `<<EOF>>` in lexer specifications match the end of input without requiring any context.
-Actions for the start of input can be specified in the code block preceding the rules.
+Anchors in lexer specifications require pattern context, meaning that `φ` cannot be empty.

+Note that `<<EOF>>` in lexer specifications match the end of input, which can be used in place of the pattern `\z`.

+Actions for the start of input can be specified in an initial code block preceding the rules, see \ref reflex-code-blocks.

 Word boundaries demarcate words.
 Word characters `\w` are letters, digits, and the underscore.